About the Initiative on Child Rights in the Global Compacts

 - The elaboration by experts of a working document entitled “Child Rights in the Global Compacts,” which will lay out goals, targets and indicators – in line with the 2030 Agenda for Sustainable Development – through which the five key commitments to child rights outlined in the New York Declaration can be operationalised across both global compacts;

-- The Global Conference on Children on the Move, to take place in Berlin on 12-13 June 2017;
+- The Global Conference on Children on the Move, which took place in Berlin on 12-13 June 2017;

 - A follow-up advocacy strategy on how to promote a common approach to protecting the rights of children on the move at the national and global levels.